-Section 10.1 Unlawful Acts
+SECTION 10.1 UNLAWFUL ACTS

-- (1) No person shall operate or conduct any Gaming activity in a Gaming Operation within Tribal Lands without a gaming license issued by the Commission, as required by this Ordinance. - (2) No licensee or license applicant shall provide false information in connection with any document or proceeding required or provided for under this Ordinance. - (3) No person under the age of eighteen (18) years shall be permitted to participate in any Gaming activity or any person under the age of twenty-one (21) if alcoholic beverages are served. - (4) No person shall engage in any form of Cheating in any Gaming activity.

-- (5) No Person, other than a law enforcement officer or security personnel licensed to carry a firearm, may enter or remain in a Gaming Facility licensed under this Ordinance while in the possession of a firearm or other weapon. - (6) No person shall violate any provision of this Ordinance, nor any rule, regulation or order that the Commission may adopt or issue, nor any provision of the Act, or regulation adopted by the Commission. - (7) Any Person who knowingly and with a common intent aids or assists a Person who violates any provision of this Ordinance shall be deemed to be in violation of this Ordinance to the same extent as the violator. - (8) Each Management Contractor shall comply with the applicable provisions of this Ordinance.
+- 1) No person shall operate or conduct any Gaming activity in a Gaming Operation within Tribal Lands without a gaming license issued by the Commission, as required by this Ordinance. - 2) No licensee or license applicant shall provide false information in connection with any document or proceeding required or provided for under this Ordinance. - 3) No person under the age of eighteen (18) years shall be permitted to participate in any Gaming activity. - 4) No person shall engage in any form of Cheating in any Gaming activity. - 5) No Person, other than a law enforcement officer or security personnel licensed to carry a firearm, may enter or remain in a Gaming Facility licensed under this Ordinance while in the possession of a firearm or other weapon. - 6) No person shall violate any provision of this Ordinance, nor any rule, regulation or order that the Commission may adopt or issue, nor any provision of the Act, or regulation adopted by the Commission. - 7) Any Person who knowingly and with a common intent aids or assists a Person who violates any provision of this Ordinance shall be deemed to be in violation of this Ordinance to the same extent as the violator. - 8) Each Management Contractor shall comply with the applicable provisions of this Ordinance.
 Each Management Contractor is also responsible for ensuring that all Primary Management Officials and Key Employees assisting in Gaming Operations comply with this Ordinance.
 A violation by any such officials or employees shall be deemed a violation by the Management Contractor and shall subject the Management Contractor to a civil enforcement action.